Skip to content

 Powder room

 Powder rooms are the classic test space.
 Small room, big impact, low commitment.
-You can use a bolder shade, higher sheen, or even wallpaper on a single surface if you want pattern without losing the drenching effect.
+You can use a bolder shade, a slightly higher sheen, or even wallpaper on a single surface if you want pattern without losing the drenching effect.

 Kitchen